-Medium medical need will be awarded where an applicant has a medical condition or disability that is affected significantly by their housing circumstances, not at a critical or serious impact level but a move would be likely to improve their quality of life e) Need to move for social or welfare reasons circumstances will be improved by rehousing and their need is significant but not over riding.
+Medium medical need will be awarded where an applicant or a household member has a medical condition or disability that is affected significantly by their housing circumstances, not at a critical or serious impact level but a move would be likely to improve their quality of life.

+e) Need to move for social or welfare reasons

-This priority will be applied where Breckland Council has assessed the applicant's need to move for social or welfare reasons and they can evidence that their
+This priority will be applied where Breckland Council has assessed the applicant's need to move for social or welfare reasons and they can evidence that their circumstances will be improved by rehousing and their need is significant but not over riding.